- Live and learn alongside their peers;

 Who should I ring if my son is not going to be back at the Hostel after a weekend exit or holiday period?

-Ring your the Assistant Director of Living(Weekend) or the Director of Living.
-Contact the school (numbers can be found on this website) prior to the 6pm return time on the expected day of return.
+Ring the Assistant Director of Living(Weekend) or the Director of Living.
+(A list of phone numbers is included on the back page of the handbook)prior to the 6pm return time on the expected day of return.
 Failure to notify a non-return could jeopardise a student’s placement in the hostel or incur additional administrative costs involved in a no-show.

 Please contact your son’s Dean in the first instance: